jetbrains-academy/javascript-fullstack-course/Frontend/DeletingMessage/Implementation/task.md

-Before starting to implement message deletion, let's break it into the steps.
+Before starting to implement message deletion, let's break the process into steps.
 Since we will use WebSockets, we need to:

 - Create a `handleDelete` method that emits a `deleteMessage` event when a message is deleted.
-- Add an interface element for each message to trigger the `handleDelete` method.
+- Add an interface element to each message that triggers the `handleDelete` method.
-- Add a handler for the `messageDeleted` event to remove messages from the list once deletion is confirmed from the backend.
+- Add a handler for the `messageDeleted` event to remove messages from the list once deletion is confirmed by the backend.

 Sounds simple, right?
-Let’s implement our plan.
+Let’s implement the plan.
 In this task, we will also modify only the [Chat.jsx][Chat] file.

 ### Task
 #### A `handleDelete` method
-Since we need the message ID to delete it, the `handleDelete` function takes the corresponding parameter.
+The `handleDelete` function requires the ID of the message to be deleted, so it should accept it as a parameter.
-You only need to emit a `deleteMessage` event, passing `messageId` as an argument:
+You only need to emit a `deleteMessage` event, passing the `messageId` as an argument:
 ```jsx
 socket?.emit('deleteMessage', { messageId });
 ```